Swadreams/Angular-Feb-2020/AngularCourseManagement/README.md

  9. Created Course List Component
  10. Exported course list component by adding it into the exports array of course.module
  11. Used it into the App.component.html
+ 12. Created table structure in course-list.component
+ 13. Added data into the courses variable
+ 14. Iterated courses on course-list.component.html